 Most classes meet once per week for six sessions.
-The registration fee for an unlimited number of classes is $65/term.
-The fee is discounted to $50 for enrolling by the deadline.
-A registration form is included with the course catalog.
+The registration fee for an unlimited number of classes is $50/term for Members and $85/term for Prospects.
+A registration form is included with the course catalog for Members and sent via email for Prospects.

 During the months of January through May and September through December, Osher sponsors a once-monthly evening lecture.
-The lectures are held in the University Center-McConomy Auditorium.
+The lectures are usually held in the Cohon University Center-McConomy Auditorium.
 Carnegie Mellon professors and well-known community members including physicians, authors, and media professionals are often invited to speak for one hour, with a question and answer period following the presentation.
-View photos from previous events.
 Prospects and guests are also invited to monthly lectures.

 Luncheons and Other Events